Jonathan25J/DnD-website-php-sql-/README.md

 # Dnd-website-dnd-sql-
-DnD website with a sql database and used the programm language php
+DnD website with a sql database.
+Informatica.
+Xampp php.